matochondrion/rpsls_game_service/README.md

 ## Overview

-The `game_service` has two roles, serving a React Single Page Application, and hosting several API endpoints.
+The `game_service` has two roles, serving a React Single Page Application, for the ["Rock Paper Scissors Lizard Spock"](http://www.samkass.com/theories/RPSSL.html) game and hosting several API endpoints.
 The endpoints deliver necessary data to the SPA, and accept data from it.

 Furthermore, it retrieves data from, and sends data to, the `winner_service`.
 This way the `winner_service` can scale independently of the `game_service` and